raspberrypi/documentation/hardware/raspberrypi/revision-codes/README.md

 ## Old-style revision codes

-These only apply to early Raspberry Pi 1 devices which were given sequential hex revision codes from `0002` to `0015`:
+These only apply to early Raspberry Pi 1 devices, which were given sequential hex revision codes:

 | Code | Model  | Revision | RAM            | Manufacturer |
 | ---- | ------ | -------- | -------------- | ------------ |